Summary: Both people on a phone call are shown simultaneously.

 - American Splendor: Used in a phone conversation between the main character and his love interest.

-- Suspense (1913): The Ur Example (and possibly the earliest surviving example of split screen in a film) shows a wife in one part of the screen, telephoning her husband (in another part of the screen), while a tramp attempts to break into the house (in a third part of the screen).
+- Suspense (1913): The Ur-Example shows a wife in one part of the screen, telephoning her husband (in another part of the screen), while a tramp attempts to break into the house (in a third part of the screen).

 - One Coupling episode did this with an answerphone.
 The entire episode was an object lesson on weird/cool stuff you can do with splitscreen.

-- It's happened in Lizzie McGuire.
-I think that had a triple-split screen, and then quadruple when Lizzie's brother tried to listen in.
+- It's happened in Lizzie McGuire when there was a triple-split screen, and then quadruple when Lizzie's brother tried to listen in.

 - The season 4 finale of Doctor Who has one: it's a video conference.
 It was a standard shot of a video screen that was, in turn, showing a Split Screen Phone Call.